Skip to content

 factory ceo ~/ideas/weather-dashboard.md

-factory ceo "distributed eval runner" --mode interactive
+factory ceo "distributed eval runner" --mode design

 factory ceo "SWE-bench solver agent" --mode research